amtunlimited/average-response/README.md

 > Wow!
 That is AGGRESSIVELY useless!

-At that point I know I must tell the world...
+At that point I knew I must tell the world...

 # FAQ